pgan002/trellis/README.md

       "num_in_english": "twelve million three hundred forty five thousand six hundred seventy eight" }

 The endpoint takes query parameters as required for a standard HTTP GET method, instead of JSON request body as suggested by the task description.

+We do not implement models because Django models are intended to store data, this app does not store any data.

 To run unit tests: